UPenn-CIT599/final-project-team-50/README.md

 - Exits (Exit[])
 - People (Person[])
 1. Set up the floor design with wall placed (no argument, return void)
-2. Random generate the exit location(argument is Number of exit input by user, return void)
-3. Locate people (argument is the Number of people input by user, return void)
+2. Locate people (argument is the Number of people input by user, return void)
-4. Traverse the floor and check if any people on the floor
+3. Traverse the floor and check if any people on the floor

 *Planner:
 -Floor (FloorPlan)